nirmala-c-m/nirmala-c-m/README.md

 - **Developing and executing test scripts** with Playwright
 - **Implementing Page Object Model (POM)** design patterns for improved test maintainability and reusability
-- **Integrating cucmber BDD for structured test execution and reporting
+- **Integrating cucumber BDD for structured test execution and reporting

 I have a proven track record in **problem-solving**, **decision-making**, and **effective collaboration**.